flutter/plugins/packages/shared_preferences/shared_preferences/README.md

 ```

 ### Examples
 Here are small examples that show you how to use the API.
-Please also take a look at our [example][example] app.

 #### Write data
 ```dart